newnightcoder/100daysofcode/R1D25/LOG DAY 25.md

 **what i did:**

 - at first i tried to code for the proper function in order to have the paddle move when arrowkeys are pressed.
-- it didn't work/something was missing, so i researched and could easily find the appropriate material (MDN ressources mainly)!
+- it didn't work/something was missing, so i researched and could finally find the appropriate material (MDN ressources mainly + indie game devs help/tutorials)

 **what i learned:**